-o Place all fuel containers and equipment (e.g., generators) in containment.
+Place all fuel containers and equipment, such as generators, in containment.

-- o Establish a site for trash.
-Be sure all trash is correctly packaged and labeled for return to McMurdo Station. - o Erect flag lines between tents and/or cargo lines in case of whiteout. - o Set-up a camp survival cache with spare fuel, food, and a personal locating beacon.
-The toilet tent is often a good candidate if it's a Scott Tent. - o Establish GPS coordinates for cargo lines, tents, and the survival cache.
+- Establish a site for trash.
+Be sure all trash is correctly packaged and labeled for return to McMurdo Station. - o Erect flag lines between tents and/or cargo lines in case of whiteout situations. - Set-up a camp survival cache with spare fuel, food, and a personal locating beacon.
+The toilet tent is often a good candidate if it's a Scott Tent. - Establish GPS coordinates for cargo lines, tents, and the survival cache.
 Store this GPS in an easily accessible location for a whiteout situation.